LNG Canada – Kitimat

 Each day of work shall be compensated based upon a blended hourly rate.
 The first ten (10) hours worked shall be paid at one point one seven five (1.175) times the otherwise applicable straight time hourly rate.

-For more shift and wage information, please see Section 9 of the LNG Canada MOU in the Job Related Downloads (link below).
+For more shift and wage information, please see the contractor specific page (if available) or Section 9 of the LNG Canada MOU in the Job Related Downloads (link below).

 Name Request / List Hires